apache/cordova-docs/docs/en/edge/guide/platforms/ios/webview.md

         [myView addSubview:viewController.view];

-## Adding HTML, CSS and JavaScript assets
+## Adding HTML, CSS and JavaScript Assets

 1. Create a new directory within the project, `www` for example.